 An industry leading course

-Deakin Business School has firmly established its reputation as an industry leader in financial planning education, with students winning at the AMP University Challenge in both 2015 and 2016.
+Deakin Business School has firmly established its reputation as an industry leader in financial planning education, with students winning at the AMP University Challenge in 2015, 2016 and 2018.

 Research with us